GCI Program Requirements

 GCI Academic Requirements

-CGI Participation Requirements
+GCI Participation Requirements

 There are two types of activities in which the student must participate to attain the Certificate in Global Competence: ENCOUNTERS and ENGAGEMENTS.